liks79/aws-chalice-migration-workshop/lab-guide/LAB02.md

 ```

-61. Connect to your application using **Cloud9 preview** or http://localhost:8080 in your browser.
+61. Open the run.py and run the application.
+Connect to your application using **Cloud9 preview** or http://localhost:8080 in your browser.
 (After SSH tunnel established.)
 * You can find default Cognito Login Screen.
 ![Cognito Console](images/lab02-task3-cognito-login.png)
 * You can **change default login screen** in the Cognito console dashboard.